CHItA/phpbb-docker/README.md

 -e or --environment     The phpBB environment name.
 Defaults to development.
 ```

+## Debugging

+The PHP image contains XDebug which will try to connect to the host machine on port 9000.
+The source folder
+`repo/path/phpBB` maps to `/var/www/phpBB` in the container.

 ## License

 This script and the documentation is public domain, you can read the full license [here](LICENSE).